 - Convenience: Shred events make document destruction easy.
 All you have to do is drop off your paper at the event and go on with your day.
 You don’t have to schedule a shredding company to come to your residence either.

 - Supporting Local Charities: Many shredding events benefit local charities and nonprofits.
 Instead of paying a small fee for shredding, a company may request a donation to a local organization.

 Identity Theft and Shredding Events

 A community shredding event ensures everyone in an area has access to high-quality paper shredding—not just a few residences.
 This means a whole neighborhood can be safer and better protected from identity theft.
 Not to mention eliminating the hassles of transporting your paperwork across town, or buying a shredder yourself.

-How to Find a Shredding Event Near You
+How to Find a Community Shredding Event Near You

 Local police departments or other government agencies may offer shredding events.
-Many businesses like banks or churches will also hold these sort of events in their parking lots.
-These events are meant to be held in large, accessible, communal places so everyone in the area can take advantage of the shredding.
+Many businesses like banks or churches will also hold these sorts of events in their parking lots.
+These events should take place in large, accessible, communal places so everyone in the area can take advantage of the shredding.

 Before going to an event, there are a few details you should be aware of.
 First off, check to see if there is a paper limit.
 Some events have a per-person limit.
 You should also know beforehand whether the service is free or whether it requires a small fee or donation to a local charity.

-If a shredding event does not seem quite right for you, don’t worry—Shred Nations partners with a nationwide network of contractors who can help you find solutions with all your shredding needs.
-For more information on hosting your own shredding event or any of our shredding services, give us a call at (800) 747-3365, fill out the form, or contact us directly using our live chat.
+If you are a business or other organization looking to host a shred event for your community, Shred Nations can help.
+For more information on hosting your shredding event or any of our shredding services, give us a call at (800) 747-3365, fill out the form, or contact us directly using our live chat.